cmwall/blanket-animation/README.md

 The default settings will be applied to the children of the BlanketAnimation component.
 Your animation should look similar to the one on the first gif in this README.

+When using more than one `BlanketAnimation` on a page with different animations, make sure to pass the name of the animation for each individual animation.
+This is to ensure your animations do not conflict.

 ## Settings

 If the default animation does not interest you, you can pass in your own keyframe animation as well as other settings as props.